Municipal Boundary Change - Annexation

 If one of the involved municipalities does not consent or respond to the proposal, under subsection 43.1(4) of the CA, 60(3) of the MA and 81(3) of the NMA, before an application is submitted to the SMB for review pursuant to subsection 18(1) of The Municipal Board Act, the SMB must appoint a mediator to assist the municipalities in resolving the matter in dispute unless there has been an attempt at mediation within the previous year.
 Municipalities are encouraged to attempt mediation prior to applying to the SMB.
 If none is attempted, the SMB will appoint a mediator.
 All costs of any mediation must be borne by the affected municipalities.

 When Agreement is Reached through Mediation

-If mediation successfully resolves a dispute, the application can be submitted by the municipality seeking the boundary alteration to the Ministry of Government Relations either using the online Land Planning and Development Application or by mail.
+If mediation successfully resolves a dispute, the municipality seeking the boundary alteration can submit their application to the Ministry of Government Relations either using the online Land Planning and Development Application or by mail.

 When Agreement is NOT Reached through Mediation

 If one of the involved municipalities does not consent to the proposal and the mediation fails to resolve a dispute, an application must be submitted to the Municipal Boundary Committee of the SMB which will review the proposal, hold a meeting and make a decision regarding the proposal.